11049 Sixth in a rule can mean "replace".

 KAZIKA anekAl ya AdezaH zit ca, sa sarvasya SaSThInirdiSTasya sthAne bhavati. aster bhUH bhavitA. bhavitum. bhavitavyam. zit khalvapi jazzasoH ziH kuNDAni tiSThanti. kuNDAni pasya.

 talkaround.
-A replacement inherits the labels and terms of its original.
+It means that a replacement inherits the labels and terms of its original.

 Examples --